-The Petronas Twin Towers are a landmark of Kuala Lumpur.
-They were the tallest buildings in the world from 1998 to 2004.
-The Petronas Twin Towers offer spectacular views of the city as well as great shopping opportunities at the base.
-For a fee, visitors can take a tour of the double-decker skybridge connecting the two towers and can also go all the way to level 86.
+The Petronas Towers are a landmark of Kuala Lumpur.
+Until 2004, they were the world's two tallest buildings.
+The towers offer spectacular views of the city as well as great shopping opportunities at the base.
+For a fee, visitors can take a tour of the double-decker sky bridge connecting the two towers and can also go all the way to level 86.

-The city's mosques are both breath taking and awe inspiring.
-With their intricate carvings and peaceful settings, Masjid Negara Mosque and Masjid Jamek (Friday Mosque) should definitely be on the bucket list.
-The Kuala Lumpur Railway Station is a perfect architectural example of where East meets West.
+The city's mosques are both breathtaking and awe-inspiring.
+With their intricate carvings and peaceful settings, the Masjid Negara Mosque and the Masjid Jamek Mosque should definitely be on the bucket list.

-Catching a train or bus to Taman Negara is recommended for hikers and nature lovers keen to experience some of the oldest rainforests in the world.
-Trekking, rafting, fishing, bird watching and climbing (the Peninsula’s highest mountain is Gunung Tahan) are all great options for a family wishing to spend a weekend away from the city.
+Catching a train or bus to Taman Negara is recommended for hikers and nature lovers keen to experience some of the oldest rain forests in the world.
+Trekking, rafting, fishing, bird watching and climbing are all possible for expats looking for a break from city life.

-Another great weekend getaway is the Cameron Highlands, which offers cooler mountain weather and great strolls through the country’s oldest tea plantations surrounded by rainforests and jungle scenery.
-It's the ideal vacation spot to escape the general Kuala Lumpur lifestyle.
+Another fantastic weekend getaway option is the Cameron Highlands, which offers cool mountain weather and strolls through the country’s oldest tea plantations surrounded by rain forests and jungle scenery.
+It's the ideal vacation spot to escape the hustle and bustle of the city.

 ►For more on what to see and do with the little ones, see Kids and Family in Kuala Lumpur